• Skip to main content

 Make It Yourself

 Make a tin of fudge or homemade cookies this year.
 Get creative.
 I found old postcards of my hometown on Etsy for just a few dollars each.
 I am going to frame them and give them to my siblings as a treasured memento.
-You can also make homemade beauty products such as lotion bars made with essential oils, homemade bath bombs and scrubs, and a soothing heating pad made from flaxseed.
+You can also make homemade beauty products such as lotion bars made with essential oils, homemade bath bombs, and scrubs, and a soothing heating pad made from flaxseed.
 One of my most popular Pinterest pins is how to make photo coasters using nail polish remover and tile squares from the home improvement store.
 See how nice they look!

 Here is one of our recipes to make biscotti from a cake mix, and another favorite for Snickerdoodle Cookies.